 Co-op Seller Closing Costs in NYC Include:

-6% – Broker Commissions
+6%: Broker Commissions

-1.425% – 1.825% – NYS & NYC transfer taxes
+1.425% to 1.825%: NYS & NYC transfer taxes

-1-2% – Flip Tax (varies by building)
+1 to 2%: Flip Tax (varies by building)

-$2k – $3k – Attorney Fees
+$2k to $3k: Attorney Fees

 If you’ve looked at condos or have considered buying a new development, chances are that you’ve seen a capital contribution fee listed as one of your buyer closing costs.

 The first capital contribution fee, usually a few months’ worth of your apartment’s common charges, is the traditional way the building builds up is capital reserve fund.

 Buyer Closing Costs in NYC Include:

-2.05-2.80% – NYC/NYS Mortgage Recording Tax
+2.05 to 2.80%: NYC/NYS Mortgage Recording Tax

-1% – Mansion Tax (purchases at or above $1m)
+1%: Mansion Tax (purchases at or above $1m)

-1.425% – 1.825% – NYC/NYS Transfer Tax (for new construction or sponsor sales)
+1.425% to 1.825%: NYC/NYS Transfer Tax (for new construction or sponsor sales)

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.